 Panelists argued that the law promotes increases in health, cuts business costs by reducing risks associated with employees coming to work while sick, garners bi-partisan support, and is not abused by employees.

-of Children's Work and Family volume and policy brief go
+To read the Future of Children’s Work and Family volume and policy brief go to: